 - You can report overcrowding on trains yourself using the Reisplanner Xtra app.

 What can you do to enjoy a less busy journey?

-- Travellers often board the train at the same entrance, depending on where the train stops at the platform.
+- Passengers often board the train at the same entrance, depending on where the train stops at the platform.
 This can make it more crowded in certain sections in the train, but less crowded in other compartments.
 Boarding the train at these compartments results in a better distribution of passengers in the train.

-- You can also view the current train length in the Reisplanner Xtra app.
+- You can also view the current train length in the Reisplanner Xtra travel planning app.
 If your train is shorter than normal due to a disruption, for example, then this will be displayed along with the other travel information.
 That way, you can plan for a more crowded train before you leave, and perhaps you can choose to take an earlier or later train that is less crowded.